-It is a grant to enable early childhood education practitioners to travel to study a particular topic.
-More information about the grant is available here.
+The fellowship, worth $16,000, enables early childhood education practitioners to travel to study a particular topic.

 We are continuing to consult on the development of a National Strategy for Māori achievement for adult literacy and numeracy.
 If you missed out on the first consultation round in February, you are welcome to attend two further hui:

 Wellington, 6 March from 10-1pm, at Te Wharewaka (by Te Papa)

 Auckland, 10 March from 10-1pm, at Te Noho Kotahitanga marae at the UNITEC campus

 For more details on these hui please contact Rachael Kearns@nzcer.org.nz

 The Beeby fellowship for 2014-2015 has been awarded to Jesse Pirini (pictured).
 Mr Pirini, Ngati Tūwharetoa, Whakatohea, wants to help schools, community groups and iwi offer tutoring to students who need it.
 He will use the grant to create a resource to help communities develop and sustain their own tutoring programmes.